pupbrained/nix-config/README.md

+# nix-config
-# nix-config<br><br><sup>My personal NixOS configuration</sup>
+## My personal NixOS configuration

-This repository is used to hold my configuration for NixOS on my main daily driver.
+This branch of the repository is used to hold my Nix configuration for macOS.
 It is a flake-based configuration, with the entry point being `flake.nix`.

 ## Structure
 ```
 .
 ├── bin         # Scripts for updating/building config
-├── dotfiles    # Application-related configurations
-├── home        # Home-manager configuration
 ├── pkgs        # Package expressions & overlays
+├── services    # Service-related modules
+├── shell.nix   # Nix-shell compatibility
-├── secrets     # Secret files
+├── sys.nix     # System configuration
-└── sys         # System configuration
+└── home.nix    # Home-manager configuration
 ```